 During 2020 the Sumo Group Board reviewed the Group’s approach to ESG to reflect feedback from investors and out people, so that priority is given to those areas where the organisation can have the greatest impact.

 The Board also approved the ESG targets for 2021 that appear later.

 As a people business, the social element of ESG is vitally important to us and we were delighted to receive the Best Companies 3-star accreditation for engagement and to be included in the Best Companies 100 Best Large Companies to Work For list.

 Our 2020 Annual Report and Accounts included our first Streamlined Energy and Carbon Report and we are making progress towards the IT Security ISO standard as part of our approach to Governance.

-Our priorities include taking care of our employees, being responsible caretakers for the environment and supporting initiatives that contribute to the wider community and charities.
+Our priorities include taking care of our employees, being responsible caretakers for the environment and taking initiatives that support our people and contribute to the wider community.

 The success of our people is the success of our company

 Sumo Group operates in a sector with a high level of competition to recruit and retain the most talented people.
 We need to ensure that Sumo is an attractive option to join and to remain and that we continually widen the pool of potential recruits.